mroberts1/BOOTSTRA.386/manual/index.md

 "Look, I'm doing the same thing I usually do, just now with cartoon symbols"  McBride says.
 "I had no idea how to build a pie graph in Lotus 123 and having a bunch of words splattered on the screen with drawings isn't clearing things up."

-"I am losing faith that these are products we should be building" McBride raises his eyebrows as hs shakes his head.
+"I am losing faith that these are products we should be building" McBride raises his eyebrows as he shakes his head.

 "I heard Lisa sales are terrible" Sheryl responds.